 Music mastering has traditionally been done in special studios with specific acoustics, allowing people to detect issues with sound balance and spectral range.

-Today, this is done with AI-powered tools.
-Artificial intelligence can be integrated into the composition process to minimize manual work and human error, resulting in smoother flowing tracks.
+Today, the music industry uses tools with artificial intelligence for this purpose Artificial intelligence can be integrated into the composition process to minimize manual work and human error, resulting in smoother flowing tracks.
 AI for composition has become more popular among younger, less experienced musicians.
 One of the main reasons for its popularity is the high-quality development of AI, which allows for a more streamlined and straightforward approach to music composition.